 - talk to workers (with their permission)

 - talk to the employer about anything relevant to the suspected contravention/s

 - and soon, under an amendment to the OHS Act being put to Parliament, take photographs

 Unless the employer agrees, ARREOs cannot cause work to stop at the workplace.
 The exception to this is that if an ARREO reasonably believes there is an immediate and significant risk of serious injury or death to one or more workers, they can warn the worker/s, even if this leads to work stopping.

-ARREOs do not have the power to require anyone to answer questions or produce documents, they cannot search for or seize things, nor take photographs or make copies.
+ARREOs do not have the power to require anyone to answer questions or produce documents, they cannot search for or seize things, nor make copies of documents.
 However, they can inspect anything at the workplace related to the suspected contravention/s.

 If there is a dispute about any issue related to the entry of an ARREO, then either the ARREO or the employer should contact WorkSafe which will provide advice immediately, and send out an Inspector if necessary.